laderast/RBootcamp_old/chapter3.md

 biopics %>% filter(race_known == "Known") %>%
     mutate(poc_code = as.numeric(person_of_color))
 ```
-As: I took the `biopics` data, THEN I filtered it down with the `race_known == "Known"` criteria and
+As: I took the `biopics` data, THEN
+I filtered it down with the `race_known == "Known"` criteria and THEN
-THEN I defined a new variable called `poc_code`.
+I defined a new variable called `poc_code`.

 `%>%` allows you to chain multiple actions in the `tidyverse`.
-It's one of the most powerful things about it.
+It's one of the most powerful things about the `tidyverse`.
 In fact,
 having a standardized chain of processing actions is called a **pipeline**.
-Having established a pipeline for a data
+Making pipelines for a data
 format is great, because you can apply that pipeline to incoming data and have it output as a standardized format.

 *** =instructions